 - Back Squat

 - Zercher Squat

 - Sumo Squat

-As you can see in the table below, the extent to which the quads and glutes were activated during the squat and hack squat was very similar.
+As you can see in the table below, the extent to which the thigh muscles and glutes were activated during both exercises was very similar.
 Erector spinae, however, was working a lot harder during the squat compared to the hack squat.

 With traditional back squats, the barbell is behind the neck, resting across the traps.
 But with the front squat, the barbell is in front of the neck, sitting across the front of the shoulders.

 One of the benefits of the front squat is that you get similar levels of muscle activation in the quads as you do with the back squat, but with less weight, meaning smaller compressive forces on the knee [3, 4].